 - Ethical Data and Governance assured – The system meets all security and data governance needs for the NHS to support Trusts with making operational and strategic decisions.

-Achieving these goals is dependent on NHS recruitment catching up and becoming an evidence-led, technology-enabled function.
+Achieving these goals is dependent on the NHS recruitment process catching up and becoming an evidence-led, technology-enabled function.
 It’s time that we take the NHS we so treasure into the next generation!